 - Previous experience working with youth and their families that are underserved, marginalized and high risk with trauma histories strongly preferred.

-- Ability to build effective working relationships with staff, set clear expectations, and provide both positive and negative feedback in a timely manner.
+- Builds effective working relationships with staff, set clear expectations, and provide both positive and negative feedback in a timely manner.

-- Ability to effectively collaborate with clients to complete assessments and develop appropriate service plans that support their protective factors.
+- Collaborates effectively with clients to complete assessments and develop appropriate service plans that support their protective factors.

-- Ability to use both qualitative and quantitative data to inform service planning and monitor client progress towards achieving outcomes/goals.
+- Uses both qualitative and quantitative data to inform service planning and monitor client progress towards achieving outcomes/goals.

-- Ability to work with diverse staff and client populations.
+- Able to work with staff and client populations with diverse cultural backgrounds .

-- Ability to prioritize work effectively in an environment with multiple competing priorities.
+- Prioritizes work effectively in an environment with multiple competing priorities.

-- Ability to work tactfully and effectively with representatives of city agencies, community-based organizations, and the community at large.
+- Is tactful and effective working with representatives of city agencies, community-based organizations, and the community at large.

-- Ability to operate within and lead a complex service delivery structure.
+- Operates well within and lead a complex service delivery structure.

-- Ability to use computer skills: word processing, using digital recordkeeping systems to collect and track data, and internet search capabilities.
+- Proficient in MS Office Suite, Google Docs, using digital record-keeping systems to collect and track data, and internet search capabilities.